LeoLi225/LDY/docs/Leo.md

 #### Part two: Here is a usage example and specification of the MEE6 discord bot.

-#### As above, you can easily add and use a Discord bot by learning the commands to use the Discord bot you want to use and using the bot.
+#### As above, you can easily add and use a Discord bot by learning the commands to use the Discord bot you want to use and using the bot. :smiley: